The Muse's Muse

 A short bio:

-Bill Pere has been in the music business as a songwriter, artist, and producer for 30 years.
-He is the Executive Director of the Connecticut Songwriters Association, the Founder of Local United Network to Combat Hunger, and Director of the Connecticut Songwriting Academy.
+Bill Pere, multi-national winning songwriter, has been in the music business as a songwriter, artist, and producer for 35 years.
+He is the author of the internationally acclaimed book "Songcrafters' Coloring Book: The Essential Guide to Effective and Successful Songwriting" and was named one of the "Top 50 Innovators, Groundbreakers, and Guiding Lights of the Music Industry" by Music Connection Magazine.
+Bill has songs on more than 26 CDs including a Grammy-winning album.
+Bill is President of the Connecticut Songwriters Association, Founder of Local United Network to Combat Hunger, and Director of the Creative Songwriting Academy.
 He was named Indie Artist of the Year at the 2003 national Independent Music Conference in Philadelphia, and is an Official Connecticut State Troubadour.
 Bill's songwriting articles have appeared in many industry publications, including "Songwriters Market" and have been called "groundbreaking" in their approach to the craft.
-Bill often presents at music conferences and workshops.
-More info at http://www.billpere.com/ ; http://www.ctsongs.com/ ; http://www.ctsongwriting.com/ ; http://www.lunchensemble.com/.
+Bill often presents at music conferences and workshops across the U.S. More info at http://www.billpere.com/ ; http://www.ctsongs.com/ ; http://www.ctsongwriting.com/ ; http://www.lunchensemble.com/;www.SongcraftersColoringBook.com .

 Back to top